michaelnmmeyer/dharma/readme.md

 	requests
 	saxonche
 	websockets
+	pegen

-`PyICU` wants all the ICU stuff to be installed, so install `libicu-dev` or `libicu-devel`, depending on the distribution.
+`PyICU` wants all the ICU stuff to be installed, including the build tools, so install `libicu-dev` or `libicu-devel`, depending on the distribution.

 ##  Basic architecture